Tihomir Kostadinov

-Tihomir Kostadinov (Тихомир Костадинов; born 4 March 1996) is a Macedonian midfielder who plays for Ekstraklasa club Piast Gliwice.
+Tihomir Kostadinov (Тихомир Костадинов; born 4 March 1996) is a Macedonian professional footballer who plays as a midfielder for Czech First League club Sigma Olomouc and the North Macedonia national team.

 Club career

 Moravac

 Born in Macedonian town of Valandovo, Kostadinov made his professional debut by playing in neighboring Serbia, with Moravac Mrštane in the 2014–15 Serbian First League, Serbian second level.

-FC ViOn Zlaté Moravce - Vráble
+ViOn Zlaté Moravce

-Kostadinov made his Fortuna Liga debut for ViOn Zlaté Moravce in a 1:2 loss against Spartak Myjava on 16 July 2016.
-He debuted directly in the starting XI.
+Kostadinov made his Fortuna Liga debut for ViOn Zlaté Moravce in a 1–2 loss against Spartak Myjava on 16 July 2016.
+He debuted directly in the starting line-up.

+Piast Gliwice

+On 23 December 2021, Kostadinov was transferred to Polish club Piast Gliwice, signing a three-and-a-half-year contract.
+On 9 April that year, he suffered an ACL tear in his right knee during a 1–0 home win over Górnik Łęczna.
+He resumed playing in November 2023, and made his first appearance since his injury on 24 November in a goalless draw against Jagiellonia Białystok.

+Sigma Olomouc

+On 17 June 2025, Kostadinov moved on a free transfer to Czech club Sigma Olomouc.

 International career

 He made his senior debut for North Macedonia in a November 2019 European Championship qualification match against Austria.

+He is part of the Macedonian group competing for UEFA Euro 2020.
+In this competition, he plays two group stage matches against Austria and the Netherlands.